Mazamars312/Analogue-MPU-Template/README.md

 ## When will writes from the core to the APF bus

 Right now the APF file system will re-write data to the file but will resize it to that last data packet you have sent.
-There is a request to Analogue for their next update so only the file data is updated and not the size of the file as well.
+A bug fix will be coming soon

 ## Credits